juanfrans-courses/mapping_arch_hum/Spring_2016/Tutorials/06_Working_With_Raster_Data.md

 ## Tutorial 06 - Working With Raster Data
 This tutorial will show you how to work with raster data in qGIS.
-We will do two things: first, we will download a raster dataset with the population of the world and we will extract information from it; and second, we will download satellite images from Landsat, combine them to form true and false color composites, and analyze them to also extract information from them.
+We will do two things: first, we will download a raster dataset with the population of the world and we will extract information from it; and second, we will download satellite images from Landsat and combine them to form true and false color composites.

 ### Part 01 - Gridded Population of the World
 The 'Gridded Population of the World' dataset is a project by the Columbia University Center for International Earth Science Information Network (CIESIN) in collaboration with the Centro Internacional de Agricultura Tropical (CIAT).
 It aggregates data from census surveys all over the world into a single raster file, which has been divided into grids of 1km x 1km.
 This makes it probably the most comprehensive population dataset in the world.
 However, this dataset is only produced every ten years.
 You can find more information about it [here](http://sedac.ciesin.columbia.edu/data/collection/gpw-v3).